actuallyachraf/actuallyachraf/README.md

 <!--
 **actuallyachraf/actuallyachraf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I am Achraf, I graduated with BSc in Applied Mathematics currently on a Dipl.Eng (BSc and MSc included) in Software Engineering my interests revolve around Decentralized Systems, Cryptography, Mathematics and Games.
+I am Achraf, I graduated with BSc in Applied Mathematics currently on a Dipl.Eng (BSc and MSc included) in Software Engineering and MSc in Applied Mathematics my interests revolve around Decentralized Systems, Cryptography, Mathematics and Games.
 I currently work on implementing zkSNARKs and zkSTARKs in Blockchains and study Theorem Proving and Algorithmic Game Theory.